City of Film: About the cities

-In 2009, Bradford became the first film city—with Sydney joining in 2010.
+Bradford became the first City of Film in 2009, with Sydney joining in 2010.
 Sydney is home to Fox Studios Australia, the studio that brought The Matrix trilogy, The Great Gatsby, and The Wolverine to life.
-Sydney's "pristine beaches" and "lush mountains" can also provide a backdrop for location shooting.
+Its "pristine beaches" and "lush mountains" can also provide a backdrop for location shooting.

 Busan hosts an annual International Film Festival and is a "standard-setter" in the film world.

 Bristol is home to the Academy award-winning Aardman Animations.
 It is also home to The Bottle Yard Studios and the BBC Natural History Unit.
 Bristol is "packed with history and full of character," Yamagata is a "pleasant, bustling rural capital."

 Yamagata hosts every two years an International Documentary Film Festival.

 Potsdam is home to Babelsberg Studio, the largest film studio in Germany.
 It is also home to Film Park of Babelsberg and Film University of Babelsberg.

-Mumbai is home to Bollywood, the film industry that produces most films in the world.
+Mumbai is home to Hindi cinema.

 Cities of Film

-There are 21 Cities of Film, spanning 18 countries and four continents.

-14 are from Europe, four from Asia, two from Oceania and one from South America.

-Poland, Spain and the United Kingdom are the only countries to have two member cities.